 You can get pregnancy tests and feminine care products from Health Promotion.
 These items are typically available during standard business hours.

-If you are (or have been) sexually active — engaging in oral, anal or vaginal sex — it is important to be aware of your sexual health status in order to protect yourself and others.
-Knowing your health status is especially important if you’re engaging in sexual activities without the use of protective barrier methods (such as condoms), or if you’re engaging in sexual activities with multiple partners.
+If you are (or have been) sexually active in any way it is important to be aware of your sexual health status.
+Health status is important if you’re engaging in sexual activities without the use of protective barrier methods or if you’re with multiple partners.
 Please review and follow the testing guidelines.

-If you think you might have a sexually transmitted infection, or want to know your health status, make an appointment with a health care provider.
+If you possibly have a sexually transmitted infection, or want to know your health status, make an appointment with a health care provider.
 We offer testing and treatment for a variety of STIs, including:

 HIV is the virus that causes AIDS.
 It can be passed from an infected person to another during unprotected sex, or through contact with blood from a person with HIV.
 Student Health Services offers testing and treatment options for HIV.